 What kind of text?

-It may seem counter-intuitive, but even for a webshop, the cornerstone content should be informative articles.
+It may seem counter-intuitive, but even for an online shop, the cornerstone content should be informative articles.
 I can imagine it isn’t always easy to think up such an article.
 But your cornerstone content should not be focused on convincing people to buy your products.

 Rather, it should show your customers the uniqueness of your product.
 You could write about the function of the products you sell, or about something closely related to the products you sell.
 Cornerstone articles shouldn’t be too ‘salesy’, but using these pages to send people to your products pages is fine.